 * Click here for rating key

-Pho Pasteur Restaurant Review: The name of this longstanding Vietnamese joint in Chinatown says it all: huge bowls of noodle soup, or pho, in a variety of permutations draw most native and curious pho-philes.
+Pho Pasteur Restaurant Review: The name of this Vietnamese joint in Chinatown, a staple for more than 20 years, says it all.
+Huge bowls of hearty noodle soup, or pho, in a variety of permutations (beef, chicken, seafood or vegetable) draw native and curious pho-philes.
 Plus there are some tasty alternatives.
-The bun, or vermicelli-based dishes, are soul-satisfying on a cold day.
-In the summer, meanwhile, soft-shell crabs tossed with a mix of jalapeños and lemon grass are a piquant treat.
+Bun, or vermicelli-based dishes, are soul-satisfying on a cold day as is the hot and sour fish soup.
+In the summer, meanwhile, beef sautéed with lemon grass or chicken sautéed with vegetables are both a piquant treat.
+Finish with che ba mau, a sweet combination of beans, jelly, syrup, milk and ice.
+Beers from China, Vietnam and Japan and a mostly California wine list are available.
 Once the only game in town for Vietnamese, Pho Pasteur no longer stands out, but it hasn’t slipped markedly downhill either.